-Prescribed fire and mechanical/manual clearing, removing, or thinning trees, including snags, would occur outside the roosting or maternity season minimizing the potential for eliminating a roost tree and injuring or killing federally listed bat species.
+Prescribed fire and mechanical/manual clearing, removing, or thinning trees, including snags, would occur between September 1 and April 30 (outside the roosting or maternity season) minimizing the potential for eliminating a roost tree and injuring or killing federally listed bat species.
 Potential roost trees would not be cut during the period when the bats occupy their summer range.
+If prescribed fire is used or trees must be removed outside these dates, ESA Section 7 consultation would be reinitiated with USFWS.
+13